francescadag/NGSI-LDBrokerManager/README.md

 The possible operations, through REST APIs, to communicate with the Context Broker are defined in the specific [documentation](https://ngsi-ld-tutorials.readthedocs.io/en/latest/ngsi-ld-operations.html).

+The NGSI-LD Broker Manager is a software developed inside the EU founded project [INTERSTAT](https://cef-interstat.eu/).

 ## Installation and configurations

 It is a Spring Boot application that by default has the TCP/IP port set to the value 8082.